arestivo/slides/markdown/css3.md

 # Markers

-* Each item, in ordered and unordered lists, have left marks defining its position.
+* In lists, each item has left markers that define their position.
-* We can change the markers of both types of lists using the **list-style-type** property.
+* We can change the markers of both types of lists (ordered and unordered) using the **list-style-type** property.
 * Some possible values for unordered lists are: **none**, **disc** (default), **circle** and **square**.
 * For ordered lists we can use: **none**, **decimal** (default), **lower-alpha**, **lower-greek**, **lower-roman**, **upper-alpha** and **upper-roman**.